Why Macbook

 Background

-I’m also a long Linux user, the first distro I’ve installed was an Ubuntu 5.12 (so a one released in 2005).
+I’m also a long Linux user, the first distro I’ve installed was an Ubuntu 5.12.

 Earlier, when I wanted to buy a computer, I just compared the price, CPU, RAM, disk size and chose the one with the best price.
 Maybe I also checked how does the Linux compatibility looks like, so I won’t have issues with drivers, but that was after I learned it the hard way.